sorenrife/dory/README.md

 Now everything works faster and as expected, but we did not contemplate that since the `Product` can be edited *(POST /product)*, we could have cached an outdated version of the `Product`, so we need a way to force the cache to refresh itself.
 This is where **Bloats** come in handy!

-Instead of caching the view with a custom key, decouple the cache logic on a `Bloat`:
+Instead of caching the view with a custom key, decouple the cache configuration on a `Bloat`:

 ```python
 class Product(dory.Bloat):